 Based on one of the Aran Islands and using cashmeres, linens and baby alpaca yarns, the Inis Meáin Knitting Co are one such company that have taken the sweater and given it a very modern twist.
 Their pieces are sold in boutiques and department stores all over the world.
 Owner Tarlach Deblácan says, “we’re digging into the heritage of the Aran Islands and producing something different.”

 Other companies such as the Aran Sweater Market and Carraig Donn sell patterns more akin to the traditional style.
 Knitting patterns are also readily available online if a knitting fiend would like to attempt their own.
 And several shops across Ireland stock various styles, shapes and colours of this woollen wonder.

-While the Aran jumper may not be as ancient as Kiewe would have us believe; it is still steeped in Irish tradition.
+While the Aran sweater may not be as ancient as Kiewe would have us believe; it is still steeped in Irish tradition.
 It’s recognised worldwide and will certainly keep you warm.
 This style icon will be a wardrobe staple for many years to come.